5ukui/5pyder/README.md

 ## Instructions
-Note: Always use a virtual environment when installing dependancies. :exclamation:
+Note: Always use a virtual environment when installing dependancies. ⚠️

 These API keys are required for this application to function: